AGraves33/Portfolio/README.md

 - Created correlation matrix to determine features for large language model.
 - Created a logistic regression model to see if attendance had an influence on the outcome of the game.
 - Tested whether attendance was statistically significant using NumPy and a Wald chi-square test.
-- Analyzed social media data of teams to compare to fan attendance.
+- Analyzed social media data of teams to compare to fan attendance.<br/>
 Value: Demonstration knowledge in Pandas, webscraping, NumPy, and large language models.

-Google Playstore Data Cleaning
+Google Playstore Data Cleaning<br/>
 - Used Pandas library to find incorecct data and null values.
 - Changed column types to match their data fields.
 - Removed duplicate rows and kept the app with the most reviews.
 - Normalized string data and removed extra characters.
-- Reformated data to have consistancy throughout (Converted M and k to just be bytes for app size).
+- Reformated data to have consistancy throughout (Converted M and k to just be bytes for app size).<br/>
-Value: Demonstrates experience with Pandas Library and data manipulation
+Value: Demonstrates experience with Pandas Library and data manipulation<br/>

 Olympian Data Cleaning and Analysis
 - Removed unwanted characters from columns.